jito-foundation/jito-solana/priority-fee-sharing/README.md

   --state any
 ```

-The state parameter can be one of: unprocessed, processed, pending, skipped, antedup, complete, any
+The state parameter can be one of: `unprocessed`, `processed`, `pending`, `skipped`, `antedup`, `complete`, `any`

+### Notes

+Block Errors:
+- `Could not get block, RPC response error -32009: Slot 336212841 was skipped, or missing in long-term storage;` - This is OK

+- `Could not get block, RPC response error -32011: Transaction history is not available from this node;` - This is not okay, and will need a new RPC